flatironinstitute/sciware/23_CommandLine/main.md

 - Any programs that only interact with text and typing
   - _Command line interface_ (CLI), as opposed to a _graphical user interface_ (GUI)
 - Non-shell programs can provide their own command line interface (e.g. `ipython`)
-- _Console_ is sometimes used to refer to command-line interfaces that aren't strictly terminals
+- _Console_ is sometimes used to refer to all command-line interfaces
-  - "Print to the console" = display output on the command-line (even if it isn't *really* a terminal)
+  - "Print to the console" = display output on the command-line

 ## Why have shells?

 Shells are:

-- *Interactive*: you can explore the file system & available commands, run things & see results in real-time
+- *Interactive*: explore the file system & available commands, run things & see results in real-time
-- *Customizable*: you can control the environment where commands execute
+- *Customizable*: control the environment where commands execute
-- *Programmable*: you can automate tasks by:
+- *Programmable*: automate tasks by:
-  - building lists of commands to run together (& defining how they communicate)
+  - building lists of commands to run together
+  - defining how separate commands communicate
-  - using programming constructs like variables, loops, and conditionals
+  - using constructs like variables, loops, & conditionals
-  - repeating commands you've run in the past (possibly with modifications)
+  - repeating commands you've run in the past
-- *Standardized*: most scientific systems will provide a familiar shell interface by default
+- *Standardized*: most scientific systems provide a familiar shell

 ### Why not a desktop GUI?

 - Both are interactive & discoverable
 - GUI has some advantages for exploration
-  - Though shells can make it easier to locate programs/commands
+  - But shells may make it easier to locate commands
 - Shell makes it easier to issue complex instructions (e.g. command-line arguments)
-- Shell has better support for automation and conditional programming
+- Shell has better support for automation & programming
 - GUI can be more resource-intensive and require more configuration to work on shared systems